Table of Contents

 - Other props and holders

-Some jewelers don’t always have the basic photography knowledge; hence, they are easily overwhelmed by complex camera settings.
+Some jewelers don’t always have basic photography knowledge; hence, they are easily overwhelmed by complex camera settings.
 In this case, you can choose to buy ready-made tools and equipment like lightboxes, which help diffuse the lighting for you if you don’t know how to control light.

 Our clients use the GemLightbox as it is a one-click diamond photography solution that doesn’t require any technical know-how; just shoot and go using your smartphones.